llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

         * `nomap` indicates no data mapping of a variable between device and host.
         * `shared` indicates no privatization of a variable.
-That is, references to the variable within the construct refer to the original variable, which is shared among the gangs, workers, or vector lanes executing the construct.
+That is, references to the variable within the construct refer to a single variable that is shared among the gangs, workers, or vector lanes executing the construct.
     * Notes:
-        * The OpenACC 3.0 specification does not categorize DAs into these groups, and this categorization is not strictly necessary to specify OpenACC semantics unambiguously.
+        * The OpenACC 3.1 specification does not categorize DAs into these groups, and this categorization is not strictly necessary to specify OpenACC semantics unambiguously.
           However, Clacc employs this categorization as it seems to simplify and clarify documentation, discussion, and
           implementation.
-        * The OpenMP 5.0 specification does employ these two groups with the same high-level semantics (but the DAs within the groups are not precisely the same as in Clacc).
+        * The OpenMP 5.1 specification does employ these two groups with the same high-level semantics (but the DAs within the groups are not precisely the same as in Clacc).
 Thus, additional benefits of employing this categorization in